 Does your organization need the PTT apps to work with PMR radio communications?
 It can be done.
 Smartphones with the PTT app can join the established PMR groups for easy, yet controlled communication.

 Add-on 2: Use the PTT app seamlessly with TETRA

 Ideally, smartphones with the PTT app are able to join the same established TETRA groups that are used in TETRA radios.
 Users can rely on easy and secure communication both with TETRA radio and smartphone users as well as with the control room.
 Not to mention that the PTT app can also offer many other reliable TETRA features to your smartphone.

 In other words, people vital to an operation would be connected easily and securely, even when they are using different devices and technologies in a hybrid PMR and LTE environment.

 Need to compare your options?

 When looking at PTT apps for professional use, don’t settle just for turning your smartphone into a simple walkie-talkie!
 After all, a good push-to-talk app could do so much more.

 You may also be asking, does such an app actually exist?
-Is there one that meets every one of these needs?
-The answer is yes – it’s called Tactilon Agnet 800.
+Is there one that meets each and every one of these needs?
+The answer is yes – it’s called Tactilon Agnet.